SENSUIKAN!

 12 January 1942:

-Departs Kwajalein, on her second war patrol, with the I-72 and the I-73 to relieve the I-18, -22 and the I-24 that form a picket line in the Hawaii area.
+Departs Kwajalein, on her second war patrol, with I-72 and I-73 to relieve I-18, I-22 and I-24 that form a picket line in the Hawaii area.

-Hawaiian Islands.
-During the evening, the I-71 attacks a three ship convoy bound from Kahului, Maui for Hilo, Hawaii that includes the 622-ton Army transport GENERAL ROYAL T. FRANK carrying army recruits and the small freighter KALAE with a barge in tow.
-Both ships are being escorted by an old flush-deck destroyer.
-The I-71 torpedoes the FRANK.
-She explodes and sinks in 30 seconds in the Alenuihaha Channel about two miles W of Maui.
+30 miles N of Upolu Point, Alenuihaha Channel, Hawaii.
+At dawn, I-71 attacks a three-ship convoy bound from Kahului, Maui for Hilo, Hawaii that includes the 622-ton Army transport GENERAL ROYAL T. FRANK carrying 26 Army recruits and small freighter KALAE with a barge in tow.
+Both ships are being escorted by the old flush-deck destroyer USS TREVER (DD-339).
+I-71 attacks the convoy, initially missing GENERAL ROYAL T. FRANK with two torpedoes.
+Around 0710 she is hit by a third torpedo, explodes and sinks in less than 30 seconds off the Maui's Hana coast.
+Of 60 people aboard, 36 are rescued by KALAE.

 1 February 1942:

 Vice Admiral (later Fleet Admiral) William F. Halsey Jr's (former CO of SARATOGA, CV-3) Task Force 8's USS ENTERPRISE (CV-6) raids Kwajalein and Wotje in the Marshall Islands.
-Douglas SBD "Dauntless" dive-bombers of VB 6 and VS 6 and TBD "Devastators" of VT 6 sink a transport and damage the light cruiser KATORI, flagship of the Sixth Fleet's (Submarines) Commander, Vice Admiral Shimizu Mitsumi (former CO of ISE).
+Douglas SBD "Dauntless" dive-bombers of VB-6 and VS-6 and TBD "Devastators" of VT-6 sink a transport and damage the light cruiser KATORI, flagship of the Sixth Fleet's (Submarines) Commander, Vice Admiral Shimizu Mitsumi (former CO of ISE).
 Shimizu is wounded.
-The I-23, the submarine depot ship YASUKUNI MARU, and several other important ships are also damaged in the raid.
+I-23, submarine depot ship YASUKUNI MARU and several other important ships are also damaged in the raid.

 16 February 1942: